- GERMANY ||

 Klinke German/Austrian-style tapas.
 Lecker!

-This is a little pop-up, cosy fondue restaurant that only is available during the summer months.
+-This is a little pop-up, cozy fondue restaurant that only is available during the summer months.
 This is basically the closest you will ever get to becoming Swiss.

 Head to a Food Market